publiclab/Leaflet.DistortableImage/WEBPACK.md

   ],
   output: {
     path: path.resolve(__dirname, 'dist'),
+    publicPath: '/dist/',
     filename: 'leaflet.distortableimage.js',

     /**
-     * Webpack live server, on change in the source code, compiles files again and 	     * generates new hot update files.
-Instead of generating new files on each change,  * we just override the previous file.
+     * Webpack live server regenerates new hot update files on changes in source code.
+We use the
+     * 2 optional options below to instead have it override the existing ones on changes.
      */

     // Filename of hot update chunks
     hotUpdateChunkFilename: 'hot/hot-update.js',
     // The main hot update filename